 Find more information about the geographical distribution of farms at ACMF.

-Meat chickens today can reach a weight of approximately 2kg in 35 days while consuming only 3.2kg of feed.
+There has been tremendous improvements in the genetic potential and nutrition of meat chickens over the past 50 years.
+Meat chickens today can reach a weight of approximately 2.2 kg in 35 days while consuming only 3.3 kg of feed.
 Genetic selection is still leading to improvements in performance and the time it takes to reach market weight is gradually becoming shorter.

-Around 50-60% of the improvement in growth rates over the last 50 years ago is due to improved breeds of chicken.
+Around 50-60% of the improvement in growth rates since the start of intensive poultry farming is due to improved breeds of chickens.
 This genetic gain, which has been achieved through conventional selective breeding, is due to:

 A further 20-25% of the improvement in growth is due to improved nutrition.
-For current meat chicken breeds, the precise profile of nutrients such as energy, protein, essential amino acids, vitamins and minerals that the chicken needs at each stage of its growth has been studied precisely.
+For current meat chicken breeds, the requirement of nutrients such as energy, protein, essential amino acids, vitamins and minerals at each stage of its growth has been studied precisely.
 For each feed ingredient, the levels of these nutrients digestible by the chicken has also been established.
-With this information, feeds can be formulated to match the chicken’s precise nutritional requirements throughout its lifecyle, thereby optimising growth.
+With this information, feed can be formulated to match the chicken’s precise nutritional requirements throughout its life cycle without excesses, thereby optimising growth and feed efficiency.
 Other gains made in meat chicken growth and performance are due to better husbandry techniques and health management.

-Original content provided by Dr Vivien Kite, Australian Chicken Meat Federation.
+(This content has been provided by Dr Vivien Kite, Australian Chicken Meat Federation)